Frequently Asked Questions

 Am I able to receive a paper check?

 By using digital payments exclusively, www.ReverseTheCharge.com eliminates the hassle and cost of paper check administration, printing, and mailing.
 As a result, a greater share of the settlement can be distributed to verified class members.
 Use the online claim form to register your claim.
-If you must receive a paper check because you cannot use instant digital payment, please submit a written request by September 30, 2017 to Lithium Batteries Indirect Purchaser Settlements, c/o KCC Class Action Services, P.O.
-Box 43454, Providence, RI 02940-3454.
+If you must receive a paper check because you cannot use instant digital payment, please submit a written request by July 19, 2019 to Lithium Batteries Indirect Purchaser Settlements, c/o Epiq, P.O.
+Box 10194, Dublin, OH 43017-3194.

 I need to correct or update some information on my claim, how do I do this?

 No problem!
 You are able to adjust claims filed online until the claim period closes at 11:59 p.m.
-Pacific Time on September 30, 2017.
-To make a change, you need to follow a two-step process:
+Hawaii Time on July 19, 2019.
+To make a change you will need to file a support request.

 How can I get more information?